Nanam1nnnn/hello-world/README.md

 Begin programming

-To be a better person from now,like her. learn more, more patient, more intelligent.
+To be a better person from now,like her.

+Learn more, more patient, more intelligent.